Is your brother, sister, cousin, friend, or colleague showing signs of drug addiction? Are you? Here are some signs that you should watch for.

 If you think an intervention is needed, do it fast and do it correctly.

 Remember that addictions do not go away on their own.
-You cannot talk it off or wish it away.
+You cannot talk yourself or someone out of it, or wish it away.
 Rehabilitation is a process that takes time, patience, and careful planning.
-The sooner you seek help from drug rehab facilities, the better and safer.
+The sooner you seek help from drug rehab facilities, the better and saferTo Go From Signs of Drug Addiction to our HOME Page, Click Here